Coronet of Charles, Prince of Wales: Background

 When the former King Edward VIII went into exile as the Duke of Windsor in 1936 following his abdication, he took with him the Coronet of George, Prince of Wales – a highly controversial act.
 This coronet had been specially created for King George V, when Prince of Wales, and he wore it at his father's coronation in 1902.
 George's son, Edward, when Prince of Wales, wore it at the coronation of his father in 1911.
 In 1969, it was judged impractical to charge the ex-king with effectively stealing the coronet, which would be returned to the United Kingdom after his death in 1972.

-Since the 1902 coronet was unavailable, and the Coronet of Frederick, Prince of Wales, was judged unusable due to its age, a new coronet had to be made for the investiture of Charles, Prince of Wales.
-He had been created Prince of Wales in 1958 but the formal investiture ceremony was held a few months before his 21st birthday.
+Since the 1902 coronet was unavailable, and the Coronet of Frederick, Prince of Wales, was judged unusable due to its age, a new coronet had to be made for the investiture of Charles as Prince of Wales.
+He had been created Prince of Wales in July 1958 when he was nine years old, but the formal investiture ceremony was held a few months before his 21st birthday.
 Today, the coronets of Frederick and George are part of the Crown Jewels of the United Kingdom on display at the Tower of London.